Royal Ballet Triple: The Human Seasons/ After the Rain/ Flight Pattern, ROH, March 2017Posted on 17 March 2017

 This wonderful triple bill of modern ballets sees revivals of two very successful works and a new ballet by Crystal Pite, all superbly conducted by Koen Kessels.

 First came David Dawson’s Human Seasons, inspired by Keats’s poem that refers to human life in terms of its spring, summer, autumn and winter.
-Dawson refers to a ‘kaleidoscope of human emotions’, which fit well with Greg Haines’ music, combining the energy of springtime with the languid feel of summer days and percussive pulsations that increase in tempo.
+Dawson refers to a ‘kaleidoscope of human emotions’, which fitted well with Greg Haines’ music, combining the energy of springtime with the languid feel of summer days and percussive pulsations that increase in tempo.
 The rural feel of the woodland animals in Janaček’s Cunning Little Vixen is not far away, but eventually it all dies down again and we are left with the four principal couples we started with.

 The thirteen dancers showed marvellous teamwork exceeding that of the opening run in 2013.
 The solo by Marcellino Sambé was outstanding, and among the principal couples Marianela Nuñez and Federico Bonelli were wonderful in their late pas-de-deux danced to glorious pillars of sound from the orchestra.